hsna674/FinalProject/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments
-- Thanks to all the contributors who helped in developing and testing this Game Library.
 - Special thanks to the open-source community for providing the tools and libraries used in this project.

 Enjoy the games!